Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transported across the external memory interface in one second.
-The number is worked out by multiplying the interface width by its memory speed.
-If the card has DDR memory, it must be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This number is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be transported over the external memory interface in a second.
+It's worked out by multiplying the bus width by the speed of its memory.
+In the case of DDR type memory, it should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices